tfrce/thedaywefightback.js/README.md

 <img src="screenshots/tdwfb-banner.jpg" alt="banner" />

-You can add it to your site now, it won't be activated until the day of and will only make one small html call before its activated 02/11.
+You can add it to your site now - it won't be activated until midnight EST on February 11th.
 You can also host the files locally.

 **If you own a website, no matter how big or small, we need your help.**